MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/video-lectures/_index.md

 - multinomial and guessers 'favorite color' and a proportion of users who guess randomly
 - bandits vs A/B tests, particularly for lots of conditions
 - LI: android you can randomize, iphone you can't (synthetic control)
+- strengths & weaknesses of different ML algorithms (complex to simple explanations)
 - Chris Alborn's
 --->